mrocklin/blog/_posts/work/2018-01-27-write-dumb-code.md

 *The best way you can contribute to an open source project is to remove lines of code from it.*
-*We should endeavor to write code that a novice programmer can easily understand without explanation or significant time investment.*
+*We should endeavor to write code that a novice programmer can easily understand without explanation or that a maintainer can understand without significant time investment.*

 As students we attempt increasingly challenging problems with increasingly sophisticated technologies.
 We first learn loops, then functions, then